adapter-hub/adapters/docs/adapter_composition.md

 print("MRPC adapter output:", bool(torch.argmax(output2[0]).item()))
 ```

-## Averaging Outputs or Parameters
+## Output averaging

-Following approaches of ensembling full models at inference time for better generalization, recent work on adapters has explored methods of averaging pre-trained adapters.
+Recent work on adapters has explored methods to ensemble models for better generalization.
-This includes averaging output representations of adapters ([Wang et al., 2021](https://arxiv.org/pdf/2109.04877.pdf)) as well as averaging adapter parameters ([Wang et al., 2022](https://arxiv.org/pdf/2205.12410.pdf), [Chronopoulou et al., 2023](https://aclanthology.org/2023.findings-eacl.153.pdf)).
-`adapters` provides built-in support for both types of inference time averaging methods.
+This includes averaging output representations of adapters ([Wang et al., 2021](https://aclanthology.org/2021.findings-emnlp.63)) as well as averaging adapter parameters ([Wang et al., 2022](https://aclanthology.org/2022.emnlp-main.388/), [Chronopoulou et al., 2023](https://aclanthology.org/2023.findings-eacl.153.pdf)). _Adapters_ provides built-in support for both types of inference-time averaging methods.
+The output averaging composition block is described below and merging adapter parameters is explained in the [Merging Adapters](merging_adapters.md) documentation page.

-### Output averaging

-Output averaging allows to dynamically aggregate the output representations of multiple adapters in a model forward pass via weighted averaging.
-This is realized via the `Average` composition block that works similar to other composition blocks.
+Output averaging allows the dynamic aggregation of output representations of multiple adapters in a model forward pass via weighted averaging.
+This is realized via the `Average` composition block, which works similarly to other composition blocks.
 In the example below, the three adapters are averaged with the weights `0.1` for `m`, `0.6` for `n` and `0.3` for `o`.

 ```python